Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Tropical points and webs

 \begin{remark} For an earlier appearance of these honeycomb webs in ideal triangles, see \cite[pp. 140-141]{KuperbergCommMathPhys96}. \end{remark}

-In Figure \ref{figure:bigon}(2) we show the \textit{bigon schematic diagram} for a ladder web in a bigon, where each ``H'' is replaced by a crossing.
+In the right hand side of Figure \ref{figure:bigon} we show the `bigon schematic diagram' for a ladder web in a bigon, where each `H' is replaced by a crossing.

-In Figure \ref{figure:localtr}(2) we show the \textit{triangle schematic diagram} for a honeycomb web in a triangle.
+In the right hand side of Figure \ref{figure:localtr} we show the `triangle schematic diagram' for a honeycomb web in a triangle.
 Here, the honeycomb component is completely determined by two pieces of information: its orientation (either all in or all out) and a nonnegative integer $x \in \mathbb{Z}_+$.
-Note that the schematic for corner arcs is not a ``faithful'' diagrammatic representation, in general, because it forgets the ordering of the oriented arcs on each corner; see Remark \ref{rem:cornerarcschematics}.
+Note that the schematic for corner arcs is not a `faithful' diagrammatic representation, in general, because it forgets the ordering of the oriented arcs on each corner; see Remark \ref{rem:cornerarcschematics}.
 However, as we will see, this schematic is sufficient to recover the web tropical coordinates.

-\begin{remark} As one last note about the schematic for corner arcs, if the surface $\widehat{S}$ is an \textit{ideal polygon} (a disk with marked points on its boundary), then the schematic is indeed faithful at the level of parallel equivalence classes of reduced webs.
-This is because, in this setting, permuting corner arcs preserves the equivalence class of the web; see \S \ref{ssec:reducedwebsandtheKTGScone}.
-See Figure \ref{fig:boundary-parallel-move}, showing a boundary parallel move in the ideal square. \end{remark}
+\begin{remark} Note that the schematic is indeed faithful at the level of parallel equivalence classes of reduced webs in the ideal triangle.
+This is because permuting corner arcs preserves the equivalence class of the web; see Section \ref{ssec:reducedwebsandtheKTGScone}.
+(Recall also Figure \ref{fig:boundary-parallel-move}, showing a boundary parallel move in the ideal square.) \end{remark}